Bengali Harlem and the Lost Histories of South Asian America

 Bengali Harlem and the Lost Histories of South Asian America is a non-fiction book by American academic and filmmaker Vivek Bald about the historical migration of Bengali people from South Asia to the United States.

 About author

-Vivek Bald is an Associate Professor of Writing and Digital Media at Massachusetts Institute of Technology and a filmmaker.
+Vivek Bald is an associate professor of writing and digital media at the Massachusetts Institute of Technology and a filmmaker.

 Content

 The book examines the arrival of Bengali sellers in Harlem in the early part of the 20th century, and the establishment of a Bengali neighborhood in Harlem in the 1920s.
 The book also examines the arrival of Bengali Hindu settlers in Treme, New Orleans.
 The book was inspired by a Bengali man, a sailor from Bengal who settled in Harlem in the 1930s.
-The book examines passenger records and census papers to picture the life of early Bengali settlers and how they settled to largely African-American neighborhoods because of racial segregation then.
+The book examines passenger records and census papers to picture the life of early Bengali settlers and how they settled in largely African-American neighborhoods because of racial segregation then.